Quadratic Stability of Entropy Minimizers under Block-Separable Convex Constraints: Introduction

 \subsection{Main result (informal)}

+Throughout this work, quadratic entropy--distance stability is established exclusively within the confining (fixed-support) regime.
+Boundary-transversal regimes, in which admissible perturbations explore directions transversal to the support of an entropy minimizer, exhibit a fundamentally different, non-quadratic behavior and are treated separately.

-Among all block-diagonal states with $r$ blocks, the minimal entropy equals $\log r$ and is achieved precisely by uniform mixtures of pure states, one from each block.
-This description follows directly from the entropy decomposition and the strict concavity of Shannon entropy.
+For a canonical class of block-diagonal constraints (see Section~\ref{sec:6}), the entropy minimization problem admits explicit solutions: in particular, the minimal entropy equals $\log r$ and is achieved by uniform mixtures of pure states, one from each block.